keylogme/keylogme-zero/README.md

   <p align="center">
     This is the zero trust logger for <a href="https://keylogme.com">keylogme.com</a>.
 This logger records your keypresses stats and saves them locally.
-You can use those results to visualize in
+You can visualize the stats in
     <a href="https://keylogme.com/anonymous">keylogme.com/anonymous</a>.
     <br />
     <br />
-    <a href="https://keylogme.com/esoteloferry">View Demo</a>
+    <a href="https://keylogme.com/esoteloferry/my-crkbd">View Demo</a>
     ·
     <a href="https://github.com/keylogme/keylogme-zero/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
     ·